Last updated: 02:41pm, 10th Sep 2021

 Here are links to the documents relating to the UFB partnership entered into between Northpower Fibre and Crown Fibre Holdings (on behalf of the government).

-Check out our handy guidance booklets available to download now!
+Check out our handy guidance booklets on getting the best from your broadband connection.

-The National Government continues to invest heavily in the construction of UFB fibre networks and significantly improved rural broadband through the UFB and RBI initiatives.
+The government continues to invest heavily in the construction of UFB fibre networks and significantly improved rural broadband through the UFB and RBI initiatives.

 UFB broadband is providing the biggest boost to New Zealand’s economic development this century – just like electricity did last century.